 Average Weather in December in Blackhawk California, United States

-In Blackhawk, the month of December is characterized by falling daily high temperatures, with daily highs decreasing by 5°F, from 58°F to 53°F over the course of the month, and rarely exceeding 64°F or dropping below 47°F. The lowest daily average high temperature is 53°F on December 28.
+Daily high temperatures decrease by 5°F, from 58°F to 53°F, rarely falling below 47°F or exceeding 64°F. The lowest daily average high temperature is 53°F on December 28.

 Daily low temperatures decrease by 3°F, from 41°F to 38°F, rarely falling below 30°F or exceeding 50°F. The lowest daily average low temperature is 38°F on December 31.